Therapists in Olalla, WA

 I believe good therapy is a bit like alchemy.
 As in alchemy we work to turn lead into gold: the heaviness of a weary psyche into the brightness of the luminescent soul.
 And like alchemy, even the most thorough rational or scientific understanding of the process is insufficient to account for psychological metamorphosis.
 I work with people who would like to use their capacity for memory and imagination as a force for change in themselves and their circumstances and I help people manifest their vision within the context of everyday life.

-I have experience supporting clients through life stressors such as anxiety, adjustments and transitions, mood disorders, LGBTQ+ related issues, grief, trauma, and relationship challenges.
-I currently work with teens, adults, couples, families, and children and particularly enjoy working with teens and young adults and appreciate clients who are committed to moving forward in pursuit of their therapeutic goals.
+I have experience supporting clients through life stressors such as anxiety, mood disorders, ADHD, LGBTQ+ related challenges, adjustments and transitions, grief, trauma, and relationship challenges.
+I currently work with teens, adults, and couples, and particularly enjoy working with teens and young adults; I appreciate clients who are committed to moving forward in pursuit of their therapeutic goals.

-I have experience supporting clients through life stressors such as anxiety, adjustments and transitions, mood disorders, LGBTQ+ related issues, grief, trauma, and relationship challenges.
-I currently work with teens, adults, couples, families, and children and particularly enjoy working with teens and young adults and appreciate clients who are committed to moving forward in pursuit of their therapeutic goals.
+I have experience supporting clients through life stressors such as anxiety, mood disorders, ADHD, LGBTQ+ related challenges, adjustments and transitions, grief, trauma, and relationship challenges.
+I currently work with teens, adults, and couples, and particularly enjoy working with teens and young adults; I appreciate clients who are committed to moving forward in pursuit of their therapeutic goals.

 Connection is an essential part of life, but many times, our experiences, life transitions, or personal narratives can leave us feeling disconnected, from ourselves and in our relationships.
 Perhaps you feel like you’ve tangibly achieved a lot, but struggle to feel worthy or confident.
 Perhaps you feel like you’re in a loving relationship, but struggle to trust your partner.
 I work with clients desiring to strengthen their connections through exploring what is causing the disconnects and preventing them from being able to rewrite and live their most authentic lives.